cosenary/Instagram-PHP-API/README.markdown

 **Instagram 0.8 - 16/11/2011**

 - `release` First inital released version
-- `feature` You can set the config data with an array (see example)
+- `feature` Initialize the class with a config array or string (see example)

 **Instagram 0.5 - 12/11/2011**

 - `release` First inital released version